-A vehicle, including a combination truck and towed vehicle or vehicles, must be able to complete a 360 degree turn, both to the left and to the right, within a 25 metre diameter circle (wall to wall).
+A vehicle, including a combination truck and towed vehicle or vehicles, must be able to complete a 360 degree turn, both to the left and to the right, within a 25 metre diameter circle (kerb to kerb).
 The only projections which can be outside this circle are collapsible mirrors.
 No part of a vehicle in a combination, other than its tow coupling, may come into contact with another vehicle in the combination when performing this turn.

 Rear axis (RA) is the point at which the vehicle rotates about during a turn.
 If the vehicle has only one non-steering axle, the RA is at the centre of that axle.

 If the vehicle has a tandem axle set with only non-steering axles in its rear axle set and each axle has an equal number of tyres on it, the RA is midway between the centres of the axles.